-- 3. Any appeal of a determination of responsibility or of a dismissal will be decided within thirty (30) calendar days of the day the appeal was received by MSA. - 4.
-MSA will seek to conclude the grievance process, including any appeal, within 120 calendar days of the date the formal complaint was received by MSA. - 5.
-Although MSA strives to adhere to the timelines described above, in each case, the school district may extend the time frames for good cause.
-Good cause may include, without limitation: the complexity of the allegations; the severity and extent of the alleged misconduct; the number of parties, witnesses, and the types of other evidence (e.g., forensic evidence) involved; the availability of the parties, advisors, witnesses, and evidence (e.g., forensic evidence); concurrent law enforcement activity; intervening school district holidays, breaks, or other closures; the need for language assistance or accommodation of disabilities; and/or other unforeseen circumstances.
+- 1. Any informal resolution process must be completed within thirty (30) calendar days following the parties' agreement to participate in such informal process. - 2.
+An appeal of a determination of responsibility or of a decision dismissing a formal complaint must be received by Math and Science Academy within five (5) days of the date the determination of responsibility or dismissal was provided to the parties. - 3.
+Any appeal of a determination of responsibility or of a dismissal will be decided within thirty (30) calendar days of the day the appeal was received by Math and Science Academy. - 4.
+Math and Science Academy will seek to conclude the grievance process, including any appeal, within 120 calendar days of the date the formal complaint was received by Math and Science Academy. - 5.
+Although Math and Science Academy strives to adhere to the timelines described above, in each case, Math and Science Academy may extend the time frames for good cause.
+Good cause may include, without limitation: the complexity of the allegations; the severity and extent of the alleged misconduct; the number of parties, witnesses, and the types of other evidence (e.g., forensic evidence) involved; the availability of the parties, advisors, witnesses, and evidence (e.g., forensic evidence); concurrent law enforcement activity; intervening Math and Science Academy holidays, breaks, or other closures; the need for language assistance or accommodation of disabilities; and/or other unforeseen circumstances. - K. Potential Remedies and Disciplinary Sanctions - 1.
+The following is the range of possible remedies that Math and Science

-K. Potential Remedies and Disciplinary Sanctions
+Academy may provide a complainant and disciplinary sanctions that Math and Science Academy might impose upon a respondent, following determination of responsibility: counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, mutual or unilateral restrictions on contact between the parties, changes in work locations, leaves of absence, monitoring of certain areas of Math and Science Academy buildings or property, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge.

-- 1. The following is the range of possible remedies that MSA may provide a complainant and disciplinary sanctions that the school district might impose upon a respondent, following determination of responsibility: counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, mutual or unilateral restrictions on contact between the parties, changes in work locations, leaves of absence, monitoring of certain areas of the school district buildings or property, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge. - 2.
-If the Decision-maker determines a student-respondent is responsible for violating this policy, the Decision-maker will recommend appropriate remedies, including disciplinary sanctions/consequences.
-The Title IX Coordinator will notify the superintendent of the recommended remedies, such that an authorized administrator can consider the recommendation(s) and implement appropriate remedies in compliance with MSBA Model Policy 506 Student Discipline.
+2. If the Decision-maker determines a student-respondent is responsible for violating this policy, the Decision-maker will recommend appropriate remedies, including disciplinary sanctions/consequences.
+The Title IX Coordinator will notify the executive director of the recommended remedies, such that an authorized administrator can consider the recommendation(s) and implement appropriate remedies in compliance with MSBA Model Policy 506 - Student Discipline.
 The discipline of a student-respondent must comply with the applicable provisions of Minnesota Pupil Fair Dismissal Act, the Individuals with Disabilities Education Improvement Act (IDEA) and/or Section 504 of the Rehabilitation Act of 1972, and their respective implementing regulations.